tonysolo/ghg/MvvmLight1/README.md

 ##Azure Page Blob Storage #

-###Blobs 'P' and L' Patients and Providers (Loaders)
+###Blobs 'P' and L' - (Patients and Providers)
-Patient, Provider and Image data are fixed length records and stored at fixed offsets in their respective page blobs.
-Azure processing provides a useful 'GetPageRanges(offset,length)' method to retrieve the occupied page ranges from specific offsets to guide efficient retrieval and editing.
+Patients, Providers and Images are stored as fixed length records at fixed offsets in their respective page blobs.

 ###Blob 'E (Epidemiology):
 Epidemiology data is queued and then stored into the epidemiology blob by an Azure Worker Role using a daily scheduled task.

-###Blobs 'I0' to 'I11' ..
-(12 image ranges)
+###Blobs 'I-0' to 'I-7' ..
+(8 image ranges)

-Six Kilobyte Ranges: 16,32,64,128,256 and 512KB
-Six Megabyte Ranges: 1,2,4,8,16 and 32MB
+#####(32KB, 64KB, 128KB, 256KB, 512KB, 1MB, 2MB, 4MB)

 The idea is to have fixed length records for efficient storage and retrieval and to manage the duration of storage from 1 month to 20 years.

-The storage of image data includes an intermediate step to set a 'file allocation table' to track how long to keep images (in weeks).
-Images, scans, ECG trace...etc will occupy most of the data storage space in e-health records.
-Items such as handwritten 'to-do lists' will require less than one week storage, whereas other information might need to be stored for years.
+The storage of image data includes an intermediate step to set a 'time-to-live table' used to control how long to keep images (in months).
+Images, scans, ECG traces...etc will occupy most of the data storage space in e-health records.
+Items such as handwritten 'to-do lists' or photographs might need less than one month storage, whereas other information might need to be stored for years.
 The volume of storage is managed to ensure that space is always available for new images.

-The file allocation table (FAT) provides a single byte to store the number of weeks to store the image (maximum 255 months or 20 years, 0 = deleted at month end).
-Each entry (position) in the FAT corresponds to the image data offset and its value is decremented weekly (using an Azure Worker Role weekly scheduled task).
-The image data is deleted and space recycled after its FAT value passes zero.

 Images will be PDF files converted to byte arrays and stored in the lowest fitting page blob.

 The image index will be stored with the patients data and efficiently retrieved for viewing.
 ##Other Details
-Organising countries into 'qnnee' regions is a once-off task that requires a few minutes to set up each country.
+The system could be used for any country or region.
+The initial set-up requires countries to be represented as a collection of 'qnnee' regions.
+This is a simple once-off task.

 When the program runs page blobs for patients(P), providers/loaders(L), epidemiology(E) and the eight images blobs(I0 to I7) are automatically added as required.

+Usage is similar to a standard medical practice paper records, but with the advantages of automation for storing and sharing images, digital prescriptions, telemedicine, population health management and appointment reminders.

-Azure charges 0.5 cents (US) per gigabyte only for data used.
-This application manages data efficiently making it practical to implement epidemiology and ehealth for any country at very low cost.
+Azure charges 0.5 cents (US) per gigabyte per month for data used.
+This application manages data efficiently making it practical to implement epidemiology and e-health for any country at very low cost.

-The process is similar to a standard medical practice paper records with the advantages of automation for storing images, digital prescriptions, telemedicine, population health management and appointment reminders.

-The application is presently implemented for Windows WPF with plans for other platforms in future.
-It would be very practical for tablet devices.
+Epidemiology data is particularly interesting.
+This application simplifies recording and uses minimal storage.
+It would cost (globally) less than $5 a month to store a year's worth of data!